 adb wait-for-device

-If you’re running a script and want to ensure that the ADB command only runs when your device is connected, the adb wait-for-device
+If youโre running a script and want to ensure that the ADB command only runs when your device is connected, the adb wait-for-device command pauses the script execution until a device is detected.

 Example: